Get your music heard on the New Music Stage at the Music for Youth National Festival.

 New Music Stage Panellists

-Music for Youth’s New Music Stage 2018 is produced in partnership with Sound and Music.
+Music for Youth’s New Music Stage 2018 was produced in partnership with Sound and Music.

 We want to hear from any musician, aged between 12 and 21, who creates original, new music; this can range from song-writing for an indie band to using unique software and hardware for music creation, such as Ableton, to composing for a symphony orchestra.
 All submissions must have been composed after January 2017.